 New to the Disney Vacation planning lineup is the option to use Lightning Lane passes as part of your Disney ride strategy.
 As Walt Disney World no longer has a free way to upgrade your Disney ride experience by skipping the line, using the Lightning Lane option may be your only way to experience certain rides without waiting.
 That said you have a couple of options here.

-- Disney Genie+ ( Plus) is $15 per person, per day.
+- Disney Genie+ ( Plus) is a variable rate per person, per day ( Typically between $15-$30 dollars based on time of year, crowds, etc.).
 You can book this service for each day of your vacation, and you get two Lightning Lane passes as part of this service.
-Check the rides included in the graphic below.
+Check the rides included in our Disney Genie+ and Lightning Lane post.

 - Individual Lightning Lane Passes are also available for a Fee depending on the ride, time of day, crowd levels, etc.